 Each of these standardized exams is discussed below.

-The College Level Exam Program (CLEP) is a set of tests that evaluate a test-taker’s knowledge in more than 35 area.
+The College Level Exam Program (CLEP) is a set of tests that evaluate a test-taker’s knowledge in more than 35 areas.
 The purpose of the CLEP is to determine if a student already has the knowledge or aptitude in a certain subject to grant college credit.
 The College Level Exam Program exams are designed to assist students who have prior knowledge in a college-level course who wish to earn their degree more efficiently with the least amount of out of pocket costs.
-It is noted that most universities and colleges set forth their own minimum scores in determining who may receive college credit when applying to its school. .
+It is noted that most universities and colleges set forth their own minimum scores in determining who may receive college credit when applying to its school.

 The National Council Licensure Examination (NCLEX-RN) is a national exam that allows test takers to determine if they have the skills to begin a career as entry-level nurses.
 Overall, the NCLEX exam, administered by the National Council of State Boards of Nursing, evaluates how a test taker uses their critical thinking abilities when faced with nursing judgments.